-What is Ethereum?
+What is Ethereum (ETH)?

 How to Deposit ETH Into Your Coinmetro Account

-If you're depositing from another exchange, it is important to ensure they support sending funds to ETH contracts, or using a full ETH wallet as an intermediary.
+If you're depositing from another exchange, it is important to ensure they support sending funds to ETH contracts or using a full ETH wallet as an intermediary.

 How to Withdraw ETH From Your Coinmetro Account

 Important Note - To request a withdrawal, your account profile needs to be verified as well as having the funds to cover your withdrawal.
-The first time a withdrawal is made to a destination, the destination needs to be verified via e-mail.
+The first time a withdrawal is made to a destination, the destination needs to be confirmed via e-mail.
 If you have 2-Factor Authentication enabled for withdrawals, you will be asked to input the code for each withdrawal, approved or not.
 We suggest enabling 2-Factor Authentication to protect your account.

 Comments